mattja/nsim/README.md

 * Model parameters can optionally be specified as random distributions, instead of fixed values, to create multiple non-identical simulations.

 * nsim provides a `Timeseries` class.
-This is just a numpy array.
+This is a numpy array.
-  But it also allows slicing the array by time instead of by array index, and can keep track of channel names (or variable names) of a multivariate time series.
+  It allows slicing the array by time instead of by array index, and can keep track of channel names (or variable names) of a multivariate time series.